 Toronto van attack victims include woman with 'generous heart,' young chef, beloved grandmother

+A young investment banker remembered as someone who “loved to help volunteer,” a single mother from Sri Lanka and a great-grandmother known for her affinity for Toronto sports are just a few of the victims tragically killed in Monday's attack in Toronto.

-At least 10 people were killed after a suspect mowed down pedestrians in Toronto, Canada’s largest city, with a rented van on Monday.
+At least 10 people died and several others were injured after a suspect mowed down pedestrians in Canada’s largest city with a rented van.

 Here’s a look at the lives lost.